eciggaar/watson-dojo-pm-tester/README.md

   ![Overview DSX services and test app][10]

+## Step 3: Save the credentials for your Watson Machine Learning Service

+In this part of the lab you’ll save the credentials for your Watson Machine Learning instance so you can use it later in your code.

+  1. Click on your Watson Machine Learning instance under **Services**.

+  ![Save Credentials][28]

+  2. Click on **Service credentials** and then on **View credentials** to see the credentials.

+  ![View Credentials][29]

+  3. Save the username and password to a text file on your machine.
+You’ll need this information later in your Jupyter notebook.

 ### Download the sample patient data

 Use Ctrl-click (or the equivalent action for your system) to open the <a href="https://ibm.box.com/v/patientdataV6" target=download>patientdataV6.csv</a> CSV file in a separate tab.
 Click **Download** to download this file to your own device.